 You are allowed to do running, exercises, hopping, etc. only after one month.
 You need to take a little bit slow and steady.

-7. Scars depends on the DNA
+7. Scars depend on the DNA

 Women who opt for the C-Sections have scars on the bikini parts.
 You might be feeling will it ever fade?
 Yes, of course, it depends on the body, and some women have a god gifted skin and heal naturally after performed any cut, scratched, or poked.
 But the others have to live with it.

-There is no doubt that creams, lotions, and oils, etc. will help you a little to get rid of it but those bumpy lines will always stay to remind you that you have undergone cesarian section.
+There is no doubt that creams, lotions, and oils, etc. will help you a little to get rid of it but those bumpy lines will always stay to remind you that you have undergone Cesarian section.

 The couples have to wait for at least two months to get intimate as the stitches might pop up.
 But after that, there is no issue.
 Some couples have claimed to lose the sense of touch at that incision area or may feel the tingling sensation around the wound areas.